bmmpxf/geoserver/doc/en/user/source/rest/api/layers.rst

 .. _rest_api_layers_recurse:

-The ``recurse`` parameter is used to recursively delete all resources referenced by the specified layer.
-Allowable values for this parameter are "true" or "false".
+The ``recurse`` parameter recursively deletes all layers referenced by the specified layer.
+Allowed values for this parameter are "true" or "false".
 The default value is "false".

 ``/layers/<l>/styles[.<format>]``
 ---------------------------------